daat2/fitness_club/README.md

 The document can be found in the folder path named Wireframe.
 The wireframe was initiative was based on my initial planning phase as a mock-up  to show the  basic functionality of  the webpage and end users interaction on different browsers .
 The final product of the webpage it’s slightly different due to additional requirements along the design phase.
 I have used Agile Methodology as part of my project management
-Click on the link to open the Wireframe.[**Wireframe DAAT Recipe**](https://github.com/daat2/online-recipe-cookware/blob/master/static/wireframe/Recipe%20project%20wireframe1.pdf)
+Click on the link to open the Wireframe.[**Wireframe DAAT FITNESS-CLUB**](https://github.com/daat2/online-recipe-cookware/blob/master/static/wireframe/Recipe%20project%20wireframe1.pdf)

 # Features

 ## Existing Features
-DAAT FITNESS Club :
+DAAT FITNESS ClUB :

 The  Existing Features are based on CRUD Functionality set out below :

- Accounts: Join, login and logout page .
+ **Accounts: Join, login and logout page.**
 * Are administrative task perform by users to enjoy the benefit of joining the fitness club as a returned customer.

-Navbar:  Site Naviagtion menu
+**Navbar:  Site Naviagtion menu.**
 *  The Navbar comprises of all the navigation links which users will use to navigate through all the pages of the website to complete their purchases.Example users can click on All prodcuts and it displays all products.
 * All the navigation menu are call- to- action to be performed by online users visiting the store page.#

-Profile page :
+**Profile page:**

 * Users will be able to create a profile of themselves for easy purchases in future.
 They will be able to add email address , phone number and set a password.
 A paasword can be recovered if forgotten to their registred email.

-Prodcut Manager Page: Store Owner
+**Prodcut Manager Page: Store Owner:.**

 * The Store owner can add  New,Edit ,Remove and Update image.
 End to End CRUD perform by store owner.

- Shopping bag:
+ **Shopping bag:**

 * User can view orders added to their shopping bag.

- Prodcut Detail Page :
+ **Prodcut Detail Page:**

  * The summary of the prodcut can be viwed here, along with the prodcut description, quantity, price and any rating and can take action
  to purcahse a prodcut.

- Checkout page:
+ **Checkout page:**

  * Summary of items added to the bag , the total cost inclusive delivery if any,  and action to securely checkout to complete purchase.

- Email Confirmation:
+**Email Confirmation:**

  * Confirms account registration.
  * Confirms orders purchased.
  * Confirms delivery information.

-Payment Card :
+**Payment Card:**

 * Takes card payment information of orders added to the shopping bag.

- Social Media :
+ **Social Media:**

  * Opens up social page for users to visit their social networks.

 ## Features Left to Implement

-I am constrained by time and volume of the contents which limit my strength to provide more functionality for this project.
+I am constrained by time, impediments and volume of the contents which limit my strength to provide more functionality to this project. i would have love to implement more accessible features for user of the site.This will be part of my work in progress in future.
-If I was privileged and also something I will also implement as part of my work in progress in future, I   would implement the following ideas -

-* Login By Email: Users should be able to login by email, which is easier for them to remember rather than Username.
-* Share Recipe by Social Media and Email: To send recipe created to their email and share link with friends via email and social media network.
-* Call To Actions:  Ability for users to be able to delete and update recipe created.
-* Password Functionality:   User should   be able to change password and create a new on.
-* Subscription: To subscribe to recipe news later and be able to post new recipes ideas on the page
+ Aspiring ideas are :

+**MailChip:**

+* Ability to allow customers to subscribe to our newsletter for product offers.

+**SITE Logo:**

+* Fitness club site logo for users to recognise the brand.

+**Digital products:**

+Allow users to  download and print lesson pass in a digital format, saves them queuing up when they visit the fitness club, especilay when they are running late for their gym lessons.

+**Sales report: product management:**

+* This will enable store owner to keep track of inventory and stock up.Also to see the trends of products users are buying.
+* Store owner can  offer deals, clearance to boost sales of underperforming products.
+* Sales graphs will give a glance of product health.

+**Community meet up sessions and Social media success story:**

+* A community based forum to encourage and motivate  users to come to the fitness club.

 ## Technologies Used